 See some original art at the Jeffers Petroglyphs located in Comfrey Minnesota.
 It’s estimated that these glyphs are 5,000 years old American Indian Rock Carvings.

 The site is operated by the Minnesota Historical Society and makes a perfect stop on your way to the Pipestone National Monument.
-These roadside stops are what road trips are all about.
+These roadside stops are what MN road trips are all about.

 While you can see Split Rock Lighthouse any time during the year, you have to wait for summer to look inside.
-Once past the visitors center, and be able to tour the inside of the lighthouse and supplementary buildings, climb the steps to the shoreline to get your ionic MN North shore picture.
+Once past the visitors center, and be able to tour the inside of the lighthouse and supplementary buildings, go down the steps to the shoreline to get your ionic MN North Shore picture.
 Every Minnesotan should do this once in their life.
 If you are short on cash and don’t want to go inside the lighthouse, here are some tips to save some cash: How to See Split Rock Lighthouse MN Without Breaking the Bank

 Oliver Kelley Farm